oroinc/platform/src/Oro/Bundle/SearchBundle/Resources/doc/api/search.md

 ## FIELDS

-### entityTitle
+### entityName

-The title of an entity associated with a search record.
+The name of an entity associated with a search record.

 ### entity